Peter Jenner: Blackhill Enterprises

-Jenner set up Blackhill Enterprises with King and his wife, Sumi Nishihata (1935-2006), in 1966 after discovering Pink Floyd.
+Jenner set up Blackhill Enterprises with King and his wife, Sumi Nishihata (1935–2006), in 1966 after discovering Pink Floyd.
 Blackhill Enterprises set up Pink Floyd's Games for May concert, the first pop concert in South Bank, in 1967.
 With support from MPs, such as Ben Whittaker, Blackhill was able to set up the first Hyde Park Free Festival.
 The concerts were held in June, July and August in 1968.
-120,000 people gathered in the park to see bands such as Pink Floyd, Roy Harper, and Tyrannosaurus Rex.
+120,000 people gathered in the park to see artists such as Pink Floyd, Roy Harper, and Tyrannosaurus Rex.
 About the festival, Jenner said, "The main reason we do them is because we feel a great interest in the importance of pop music in Britain".
 The free festivals continued for another eight years.
 Blackhill Enterprises disintegrated in 1981.

 Jenner was also a contributor to the Blackhill Bullshit, a magazine which was distributed to concert promoters and agents in order publicise artists.
 The first issues were edited by Hugh Nolan, but it was taken over by Adrian Boot, who also designed the artwork layout.
 Jenner is featured in an interview with Edgar and Steve Broughton in the magazine's sixth issue.